Las Vegas Mob — the Beginning and End

 Las Vegas Mob and Bugsy Siegal

-What few people know is that one of the real pushers for development of the Las Vegas Valley into a tourist destination is Bugsy Siegal, one of the most famous American mobsters of them all.
-He had ties to the Geovese Crime family who based themselves in New York City.
-Without this man Las Vegas would probably not be the tourist hot bed that it is nowadays.
+What few people know is that one of the real pushers for the development of the Las Vegas Valley into a tourist destination is Bugsy Siegal, one of the most famous American mobsters of them all.
+He had ties to the Genovese Crime family who based themselves in New York City.
+Without this man, Las Vegas would probably not be the tourist hotbed that it is nowadays.

 Frank Rosenthal and the Las Vegas Mob

 Frank Rosenthal is another one of the famous Las Vegas Mob members.
 He even has a movie based on him about his time in the city.
 Much of his time in the city was spent running a number of Casinos that were owned by the Chicago Mafia.
 This was quickly put a stop to near the end of the 70s when he was denied a license to continue running them.